 Artists, foodies and history buffs will find plenty to do in Spain’s capital city.
 The Prado Museum is home to works by Rembrandt, Titian and Rubens, while you can see Picasso’s masterpiece “Guernica” at the Reina Sofia Museum.
 A visit to the city wouldn’t be complete without sampling tapas and churros con chocolate in the La Latina district.

 Thank goodness semesters last four months.
 Otherwise you’d run out of time trying to explore the City of Light.
 English and literature majors can see the haunts of ex-pats like Gertrude Stein, Ernest Hemingway and F. Scott Fitzgerald, while fans of impressionism will be entranced by the Musee d’Orsay.
 Of course, any visitor must set aside time to see the classic sites like the Eiffel Tower, the Louvre and Notre Dame.

-Three percent of U.S. students that study abroad spend their time in the Irish capital, according to the Open Doors report.
+Spend some time in Ireland’s capital.
 The ancient city is home to Trinity College and the Book of Kells, while fans of James Joyce can view the sites that inspired “Ulysses” and “Dubliners.”
 After a visit to the Guinness Storehouse, browse the treasures inside the (free!)
 National Gallery of Ireland.